gbv/jskos/jskos.md

 * either a [RFC 3066] language tag in lowercase that SHOULD also conform to [RFC 5646],
 * or a [language range],

 and

 * either all values are strings (**language map of strings**),
 * or all values are [lists] (**language map of lists**).

+and

+* string values or list member values mapped to from language tags MUST NOT be the empty string
+* string values or list member values mapped to from language ranges MUST BE the empty string

 Applications MAY ignore or disallow language ranges in language maps.
+JSKOS data providers SHOULD make clear whether their data can contain language ranges or not.

 If language ranges are allowed, language maps MUST be interpreted as following to support [closed world statements]:

 * Language maps without language range fields indicate that all values are given.
   In particular the language map `{}` denotes an empty language map.

-* A language range fields indicates the existence of additional, unknown values.
-The actual value mapped to from a language range field (either a string or an array) MUST be interpreted as placeholder for any number of additional entries in the language map.
+* A language range field indicates the existence of additional, unknown values of unknown number.

-Applications SHOULD use the string `"?"` or the array `["?"]` as placeholder.

 <div class="example">
 The following language maps make use of language ranges and placeholders:

-* `{"-":"?"}`, `{"-":"..."}`, `{"-":[]}`, and `{"-":["?"]}`
+* `{"-":""}`, `{"-":""}`, `{"-":[]}`, and `{"-":[""]}`
    all denote non-empty language maps with unknown language tags and values.

-* `{"en":"bird","-":"?"}` denotes a language map with an English value and additional values in other language tags.
+* `{"en":"bird","-":""}` denotes a language map with an English value and additional values in other language tags.

 * `{"en":"bird"}` denotes a language map with an English value only.

-* `{"en-":"?"}` denotes a language map that only contains values with language tags starting with `en`.
+* `{"en-":""}` denotes a language map that only contains values with language tags starting with `en`.
 </div>

 <div class="note">
 JSON-LD disallows language map fields ending with `"-"` so all fields that are language ranges MUST be removed before reading JSKOS as JSON-LD.
 </div>